About Borrego Palm Canyon Falls

 We explored this path for a few minutes (even going in between some wedged boulders that might have been put there by flash flood or rockfall).

 Then, we suddenly saw an interpretive sign with a more satisfying view of the oasis from a higher and more distant vantage point.

 Encouraged that we had stumbled upon a once-sanctioned trail, we followed it past a few more boulder jumbles and small cascades further upstream.

 Then, the terrain opened up again a short distance beyond the oasis revealing another pretty satisfying waterfall tumbling over some boulders.

 We weren’t sure if this was the waterfall pictured in Ann Marie Brown’s book because there didn’t seem to be any more fan palms upstream from the main part of the oasis.

 After a few minutes more of scrambling and bouldering to see if there were any more waterfalls, the bouldering got to a point where we were questioning whether the risk versus reward justified going any further.

 So this was our turnaround point, and we ultimately made our way back to the trail junction with the Alternate Trail.

-At this point, Julie went back via the main trail.
-Meanwhile, I took the Alternate Trail.
+At this point, Julie went back via the main trail on the left while I took the Alternate Trail.